 Because a large number of submissions is anticipated, and to ensure timely and high-quality review of the most innovative and cutting-edge research with the greatest potential for advancement of cancer research, CPRIT is imposing a limit on the number of High-Impact/High-Risk Research Award applications that may be submitted by an institution during this review cycle.
 The limit on the number of applications may seem restrictive, but experience indicates that truly innovative ideas that are appropriate for this award mechanism are uncommon.
 CPRIT expects institutions to initiate an internal review process as soon as possible and only authorize submission of the appropriate number of applications that have been judged rigorously to be responsive to this RFA.
-Institutional caps (which need not be fully used) are as follows: University of Texas M. D. Anderson Cancer Center, 10; Baylor College of Medicine, 10; University of Texas Southwestern Medical Center, 10; University of Texas Health Science Center at San Antonio, 5; University of Texas Medical Branch, 5; Texas A&M University, 5; Texas A&M University Health Sciences Center (combined campuses), 5; all others, 2 each.
+Institutional limits (which need not be fully used) are as follows: University of Texas M. D. Anderson Cancer Center, 10; Baylor College of Medicine, 10; University of Texas Southwestern Medical Center, 10; University of Texas Health Science Center at San

+Antonio, 5; University of Texas Health Science Center at Houston, 5; University of Texas at Austin, 5; University of Texas Medical Branch, 5; Texas A&M University, 5; Texas A&M University Health Science Center, 5; Texas Tech University, 5; Texas Tech University Health Sciences Center (combined campuses), 5; all others, 2 each.